Inzhenerka/docs.getdbt.tech/website/docs/docs/fusion/connect-data-platform-fusion/databricks-setup.md

 Alternatively, you can manually create the `profiles.yml` file and configure the fields.
 See examples in [authentication](#supported-authentication-types) section for formatting.
 If there is an existing `profiles.yml` file, you are given the option to retain the existing fields or overwrite them.

 Next, select your authentication method.
-Follow the on screen prompts to provide the required information.
+Follow the on-screen prompts to provide the required information.

 ## Supported authentication types